SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/windows-opentelemetry.md

 ## Fields Created in Sumo Logic for Windows

-Following are the [fields](/docs/manage/fields/) which will be created as part of Windows App install if not already present.
+Following are the [fields](/docs/manage/fields/) which will be created as part of Windows app install if not already present.

 - **`sumo.datasource`**.
 Has a fixed value of **windows**.

-## Log Types
+## Log types

-The Windows App assumes events are coming from Windows Event Log receiver in JSON format.
+The Windows app assumes events are coming from Windows Event Log receiver in JSON format.
 It does not work with third party logs.

 Standard Windows event channels include:

 - Security
 - System
-- Application
+- application

 ## Collection configuration and app installation